hellobloom/hellobloom.github.io/attestation-data/Bloom-Merkle-Tree-22facf0b-bedb-4b45-bb7d-edcd57213eb0.md

 The tree consists of three different types of leaves: data nodes, padding nodes and a checksum node.
 All nodes are sorted alphabetically by the hex string representation of the hash before constructing the tree.

 The root of the tree is signed by the attester.
 The signature is hashed with a nonce.
 The resulting hash is emitted in the attestation event.
-The existence of the 2nd layer hash allows a user to share a Merkle proof of their verified data without revealing their BloomId.
-They do this by concealing the 2nd layer nonce which is hashed with the attester sig.
+The existence of the 2nd layer hash allows a user to share a signed Merkle proof of their verified data without correlating their private information with a public transaction.

 **Code Snippets**